LAST7/LastBlog/source/_posts/nju-pa-w5.md

 date: 2024-06-17 16:07:49
 categories: 技术
 tags:
     - c
     - make
     - gdb
 excerpt: Notes taken for class W5 of NJU PA
 ---

+> [!WARNING]
+> If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
+> After all, the most important part is about writing things down for better memorization.

 ## Building Project: Using `Make`